microsoft/AzureML-R-template/00-setup/README.md

 # Set up the Azure Machine Learning CLI and Workspace

-This page describes the commands to prepare a CLI and workspace environment to run the examples in this repository.
-For further information, refer to the following documentation:
+This page describes the commands to prepare a CLI and workspace environment for running the examples in this repository.
+For further in-depth information, refer to the following documentation:

 *  [Install and set up the CLI (v2)](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli)
 * [Train models (create jobs) with the CLI (v2)](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-cli)